I have an impossible and difficult task before me — to explain how to write a novel in a single blog post.

 - Listen to the author’s interview.
 This is where you will learn the process that brings about the book.

-You can discover your strength and interest with this process.
+You can discover your strengths and interests with this process.
 What do you admire about your study?
-What jumps at you, and will you like to replicate it in your own work?
-It’s great advice to do this step for as many books as possible.
+What jumps at you, and would you like to replicate it in your work?
+It’s excellent advice to do this step for as many books as possible.

 #3.
 Learn to demystify the book at the primary level (the paragraph)